raspy135/Qun-mk2/README.md

 - Record rotates while you are pressing Release.
 If you keep turning dial to clockwise while pressing the button, the position will be kept.

-### Import wav file to granular engine from SD card
+### Import WAV file to granular engine from SD card

 You can import WAV file if you put WAV file under **/granular** folder in SD card.